martinschatz-cz/bia-overview/bia-overview/00_must_know.md

 The Czech BioImage Analysts’ Society ([**CzechBIAS**](https://czechbias.github.io/)) is a freely formed society for anyone interested in BioImage Analysis.
 Its aim is to associate BioImage Analysts so they can discuss and share experiences and tools.
 It was created in 2023 with the ideology of [NEUBIAS](https://eubias.org/NEUBIAS/) and its successor in mind, and [SwissBIAS](https://swissbias.github.io/) as an inspiration.

 ## NEUBIAS
-NEUBIAS is a unique network of bioimage analysts in Europe, aiming at strengthening the bridge between life science,  computer science and digital image processing by:
+NEUBIAS is a unique network of bioimage analysts in Europe, aiming at strengthening the bridge between life science,  computer science, and digital image processing by:

  * Establishing the role and identity of bioimage analysts in the life science community
  * Sharing bioimage analysis knowledge and techniques
- * Improving image analysis technology, foster innovations and collaborations
+ * Improving image analysis technology, fostering innovations and collaborations
  * Securing image data integrity
  * Complementing rapidly evolving microscopy techniques